 How did we do it?

 If we had to boil it down to one thing, it would be: authentic conversations.

 According to Changing Minds, authentic conversations occur when we are being honest about what we think and how we feel.

 Authenticity, we’ve learned, is a contagion.
-By being as authentic, honest and vulnerable as possible, we are also giving others permission to do the same.
+By being as open, honest and vulnerable as possible, we are also giving others permission to do the same.

 Authentic conversations are the key to building empathy in diverse groups of people.

 And we wanted to share that with the world.

 ‘What would the world look like if everyone could experience the magic of authentic conversation?’